CDTDigital/CDT-ADPQ-0117/README.md

 ### Daily Scrum
 Daily standup meetings were facilitated through WebEx, where each developer informed the team of their current work, expectations of work to be completed the following day, and any challenges.
 As developers began working on an assigned item in the Sprint Backlog, the card was moved to the “In Progress” list, and then moved to the “Done Sprint 1” list in Trello once done.

 A potential issue was identified and documented to track integration efforts, which presented a technology challenge.
 To mitigate the risk of losing momentum due to the aggressive timeline, or the allocation of resources, additional backlog items not dependent on the technology were added to the sprint and worked on by other developers during the sprint.
-This allowed the integration owner to focus on resolving the issue.
-Refer to <Sprint1 in progress.
-PNG>.
+This allowed the integration owner to focus on resolving the issue (See [Sprint 1 Trello image](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/Sprint1 in progress.PNG)).

 ### Sprint Review
 At the end of the sprint, the development team demonstrated completed user stories verifying a potentially shippable product increment.